 Travel grant awardees will be required to give a five-minute presentation about their research and conference experience at a VGSA General Body meeting before being reimbursed for travel expenses.
 The awardee will be responsible for scheduling this presentation with the VGSA officers, and will be expected to be proactive in requesting a time to present.
 This presentation is a requirement for the award.

 As the amount of money the VGSA has available for student travel is limited, we encourage our graduate students to pursue other sources of funding in addition to applying through the VGSA.
 The UF Graduate Student Council (GSC) and the UF Office of Research and Graduate Programs (RGP) both offer travel funds for graduate students, and most departments within the College of Veterinary Medicine have funds available for graduate student travel.
-Applicants for the VGSA grant will be required to certify that they are either concurrently applying for a GSC travel grant or have already exhausted this funding source for the academic year.
+Applicants for the VGSA grant may be required to certify that they are either concurrently applying for a GSC travel grant or have already exhausted this funding source for the academic year.

-To be eligible for a VGSA travel grant, you must be a graduate student in the UF College of Veterinary Medicine.
+To be eligible for a VGSA travel grant, you must be a graduate student in the UF College of Veterinary Medicine that is currently an active participant in the VGSA.
 Applications will be prioritized in the following manner:

-1. Conference attendance for the purpose of giving an oral presentation will be of higher priority than presenting a poster, which will in turn be of higher priority than travel for professional development alone.
+- Conference attendance for the purpose of giving an oral presentation will be of higher priority than presenting a poster, which will in turn be of higher priority than travel for professional development alone.

-3. Students traveling internationally, to farther distances, or to more expensive destinations will be given priority.
+- Students traveling internationally, to farther distances, or to more expensive destinations will be given priority.

 Questions regarding applications can be forwarded to the VGSA treasurer: email@example.com

-Page Updated: 7-9-2014
+Page Updated: 14 Sept 17